A good air pump should be seen and not heard, right?

 The takeaway is that how loud an individual finds an air pump is subjective.
 What one person finds quiet, another person might find annoyingly loud.

 We noticed that air pumps that gave off an obnoxious whirr or rattle, rather than a consistent hum, were often selected as the loudest pumps, even though it was not necessarily louder according to our sound meter.

 This suggests that the individuals are more concerned by the tone an air pump gives off rather than loudness.

-We then repeated the test trying to work out at what point most people find an aquarium air pump too loud.
+We then repeated the test trying to work out at what point most people find their fish tank air pump too loud.

 The general agreement was that anything over 45 dB was annoyingly loud.